22139722/Online-Quiz/readme.txt

+# Online-Quiz
 Requirements:
 1. Python 3.0+
 2. PIP

 How To Start The Project:
 1. Open The CMD/Terminal in the quizadmin folder
-2. In window write dir and in lixux/mac write ls in terminal and press enter -->Verify That You Are inside the run.py folder
+2. In window write dir adn in lixux/mac write ls in terminal and press enter -->Verify That You Are inside the run.py folder
 3. Install The Virtual Enviorment In Your System By entering the command -->pip install virtualenv(In Windows)